buaazp/stress/README.md

 ### attack

 ````
-$ stress attack -h
+➜ stress git:(master) ✗ stress attack -h
 Usage of stress attack:
   -body="": Requests body file
+  -c=10: Concurrency level
   -duration=10s: Duration of the test
   -header=: Request header
+  -n=1000: Requests number
   -ordering="random": Attack ordering [sequential, random]
-  -output="stdout": Output file
+  -output="result.json": Output file
   -rate=50: Requests per second
   -redirects=10: Number of redirects to follow
   -targets="stdin": Targets file
   -timeout=0: Requests timeout
 ````

-#### -body
+#### -rate
-Specifies the file whose content will be set as the body of every request.
+Specifies the requests per second rate to issue against the targets.
+The actual request rate can vary slightly due to things like garbage collection, but overall it should stay very close to the specified.

 #### -duration
 Specifies the amount of time to issue request to the targets.